TMHBBV/unbxdocs./docs/Search/manage/search-1/index.md

 ***

-Configure both settings thoughtfully to deliver a smarter, faster, and more relevant search and browse experience to your customers.---
+Configure both settings thoughtfully to deliver a smarter, faster, and more relevant search and browse experience to your customers.